Battle of Monte Cristi

-The Battle of Montecristi (Spanish: Batalla de Montecristi) was fought on May 15, 1864 in the Dominican Republic, during the Dominican Restoration War (1863–65) between Dominican forces and Spain.
-A Spanish force of 6,000 troops supported by 13 cannons, commanded by General José de la Gándara, appointed captain-general of Santo Domingo since March, confronted the Dominican insurgents commanded by Benito Monción.
-The latter, who took refuge in the town of Monte Cristi, suffered a defeat and were forced to retreat, but not without inflicting disproportionate casualties on their opponents.
-The future Spanish general Fernando Primo de Rivera y Sobremonte was wounded during the fighting.
+The Battle of Montecristi (Spanish: Batalla de Montecristi) was fought on May 15, 1864 in the Captaincy General of Santo Domingo, during the Dominican Restoration War (1863–65) between Dominican forces and Spain.
+A Spanish force of 6,000 troops with 13 cannons, commanded by Captain-General José de la Gándara, sailed from Santiago de Cuba to Manzanillo Bay and attacked Dominican insurgents led by Benito Monción in the town of Monte Cristi.
+The Dominicans were defeated and forced to retreat, and the future Spanish general Fernando Primo de Rivera was wounded during the fighting.

 This battle is the most significant victory won by Spain in this conflict during the year 1864.
-The Dominicans subsequently evaded direct confrontations and opted for a relentless guerrilla tactic which forced the Spaniards to confine themselves to Santo Domingo, the capital.
+The Dominicans subsequently evaded direct confrontations and opted for guerrilla tactics which forced the Spaniards to confine themselves to Santo Domingo, the capital.

 Realizing that the reconquest of the island promised to be costly and uncertain, Spain gave up its enterprise and Queen Isabella II of Spain authorized the abandonment of the colony on May 3, 1865.

-Background

-Occupation of the city by the independentists

-On August 17, 1863, Captain Federico de Jesús García from Guayubín improvised an army with the peons who accompanied him, marched toward Monte Cristi, and at 2:00 p.m. m. he took possession of the city and its fortress.
-The improvised column proclaimed Federico de Jesús García as Commander of Arms and the city remained under the control of the independentists while the revolution spread throughout the island.

-When the insurrection appeared in its true form, the opinion of the Spaniards of Santo Domingo was general that it was advisable to send forces to Monte-Christi, because it was known that through that port, only four hours away by navigation from Haiti, they received the insurgent aid of mouth and war, in exchange for the products of the country that they exported through him.
-It was believed that by depriving them of that point, the insurrection would languish to the point of ending its existence.